davebenson/doom4-walkthrough/README.md

 But, don't go there yet!
 Instead, retrace your earlier steps to the Security Station which you can now access!
 Take the supplies and ??? unlock the doors

 Continue re-tracing your steps.
 In the hallway, on the floor to the right, is a Hatch.
 Open it and drop down for SECRET 2.2.
-Find some The Possesseds and 2 Imps, along with an Elite Guard and a Plasma Rifle (SECRET 2.3).
+Find some The Possesseds and 2 Imps, along with ELITE GUARD 2.1 and a Plasma Rifle (SECRET 2.3).
 To get out of this area, you'll find a Grate that you can kick open.

 This will drop you into the location of the Developed Outdoor area fight, which is now vacant, but some Health may have re-appeared.

 Continue retracing your steps by pressing the Call Elevator button on the lower level, and find the Field Drone.
 I recommend using it to get the Heat Blast modification for the Plasma Gun.

 Now, instead of going forward, turn right into a door that was unlocked when you accessed the Security Station a minute ago.
 This is SECRET 2.5.
 Follow the blood to a duct, crouch, and go through to get to a steamy room you could see into earlier.
-SECRET 2.7 Elite Guard #2, and some armor and health.
+SECRET 2.7, ELITE GUARD 2.2, and some armor and health.

 Exit the door by interacting with it, to the Industrial Train Depot.